devp19/devp19/README.md

 Hi, I'm Dev Patel, a second year Computer Science student at Toronto Metropolitan University.
 Focused on coding, problem-solving, and tech trends, I'm particularly interested in deep-learning models and the realm of biotechnology!
 I aim to explore opportunities in biotech or fintech after graduation, applying my skills for a real-world impact!
 Make sure to check out my [website!](https://devp19.com)
 ___

-### Initiative
-I’m currently working on [@Res-Dex](https://github.com/res-dex), where we're building a cutting-edge, student-centric research platform that empowers users to publish, review, and edit papers seamlessly.
-ResDex is aimed towards bridging the gap between academia and industry-level research publications, making it easier for students to find research-assistant positions and to go beyond the traditional academic scope to create impactful research papers.

-___

 ### Languages

 ![image](https://img.shields.io/badge/Python-20232a?style=for-the-badge&logo=python&logoColor=white)